 A congenital anomaly of the kidneys and urinary tract

-Normally, we have two separate kidneys which each have a single tube (called a ureter) that connects to the bladder.
-This tube drains urine from the kidney into the bladder from where you pass urine (see below).
+We normally have two kidneys which each have a single tube (called a ureter) that connects to the bladder.
+This tube drains urine from the kidneys into the bladder (see below).

 In some pregnancies, the kidneys do not develop normally.
-One such variation is known as a HORSESHOE KIDNEY.
+One such variation is known as an ECTOPIC KIDNEY.

-You may be told that your baby has a horseshoe kidney, during your pregnancy ultrasound scan or after your baby’s birth.
+You may be told that your baby has an ectopic kidney, during your pregnancy ultrasound scan or after your baby’s birth.
 You may need to go back to the hospital for further tests during the pregnancy and after birth.

-You may instead be told your child has a horseshoe kidney if they he/she has had investigations due to urinary tract infections or abdominal pain.
+You may also be told your child has an ectopic kidney if he / she has had investigations due to urine tract infections or abdominal pain.

 About the urinary system